maa105/react-router-maa/README.md

 The router has a built in async (by returning a promise) initialisation phase which can be utilised by supplying the initializeRouter the initializationHandler parameter which if it return a state or a url(string) will set the initial url of the site (if it returns falsey value the initial url will not change).
 Note you can return a promise for async functionality.
 This is important for example if the initial url is say /user/:userId and you want to get the user info from the server and if no user is available with set id u want to redirect to another page say /home.

 The router provides out of the box a working async route blocking mechanism available through pushTransitionAllowedCheckFunction.
 Where you add a function to be called before route is changed and if this function returns false the route will not change (utilise promises for async operation).
-Note by default once your function allows transition by returning anything but false, it (your function) will be poped from the functions to be called at route change.

 The state of the router is saved internally inside the router.
 To hook it to your react app use something like bellow which is specific to redux ([full example here](https://github.com/maa105/react-router-maa/tree/master/example)):